-- Segmentation of the differentiating salary policy, based on the development of work methods and talent needs. - Implementation of new work methods, focused on functional teams, work cells and by projects - Commitment to youth employability: 21% of collaborators hired and 10.5% of sales force are - younger than 25. - Incorporation of a measurement and compensation model for sales teams. - Progress made to determine development models and plans based on policies and procedures.
+- Segmentation of the differentiating salary policy, based on the development of work methods and talent needs. - Implementation of new work methods, focused on functional teams, work cells and by projects - Commitment to youth employability: 21% of collaborators hired and 10.5% of sales force are - Incorporation of a measurement and compensation model for sales teams.